astronomer/airflow-guides/guides/data-quality.md

 - Best practices surrounding data quality.
 - When to implement data quality checks.
-- Three different tools used for data quality checks with concrete examples: SQL Check operators, GreatExpectations and Soda.
+- Two different tools used for data quality checks with concrete examples: SQL Check operator and GreatExpectations.

-> **Note**: In complex data ecosystems about Data Lineage can be a powerful addition to data quality checks, especially for investigating what data from which origins caused a check to fail.
-You can learn more about Data Lineage in the ['Open Lineage and Airflow' guide](https://www.astronomer.io/guides/airflow-openlineage/).
+- How Data Lineage is connected to data quality

 ## Assumed Knowledge